mastaehe/bonsaiai.github.io/source/includes/cli-reference/_commands.html.md

   -h, --help      Show this message and exit.
 ```

-`bonsai push` uploads the entire project file contents and all accompanying files to the Bonsai AI Engine and can be viewed on [beta.bons.ai][2].
+`bonsai push` uploads the project file contents specified in the .bproj file to the Bonsai AI Engine and can be viewed on [beta.bons.ai][2].
 You can override the BRAIN you want to push to or the project directory you want to push.

+You can not push files exceeding 640KB to the server.

 ## bonsai sims list